brycewray/eleventy_solo/src/posts/2020/08/google-fonts-privacy.md

 Moreover, I wouldn't *want* to do that.
 I'm annoyed whenever I encounter all this permissions-requesting stuff on one site after another, and I don't want to put my visitors through it.

+So, yesterday, I began serving my chosen Google Fonts typefaces "locally."
+I initially obtained them from [google-webfonts-helper](https://google-webfonts-helper.herokuapp.com/fonts), but using those precludes using [variable "fonts"](https://css-tricks.com/google-fonts-variable-fonts/), as I prefer; so I had to jump through a few hoops to obtain those variable fonts---yes, from Google---and "locally" provide them.
+(I may explain the procedure in a future post.)

-So, yesterday, I began serving my chosen Google Fonts typefaces "locally," after obtaining them from [google-webfonts-helper](https://google-webfonts-helper.herokuapp.com/fonts).[^2] Because Google updates them frequently, I will have to monitor their versions and keep my "local" copies straight, but I'm perfectly willing to do so.
-Also, this method precludes using the [variable "fonts" as served by Google](https://css-tricks.com/google-fonts-variable-fonts/)---at least, unless/until google-webfonts-helper starts including them---but I can live with that, too, as long as I can keep my site from helping Google track you to even the limited extent that Google-served typefaces apparently do.
+Anyway: because Google updates Google Fonts typefaces frequently, I will have to monitor their versions and keep my "local" copies straight.
+That's fine.
+I get to keep the site's typography as I want, while keeping the site from helping Google track you to even the limited extent that Google-served typefaces apparently do.

 **Note, 2020-08-09**: This page originally mentioned my eschewing the "locally" served typefaces in favor of reverting to the "system fonts stack," but after sleeping on that choice I decided, nah, I prefer *this* look-and-feel, and its uniform appearance on all browsers, OSs, and devices; so it's back.{.yellowBox}